karlhulme/mantella/README.md

   const myOperation: OperationDefinition<string, string> = {
     name: 'testOp', // name the operation
     inputValidator: () => undefined, // raise an exception if the input is not what you expect
-    saveProgress: false, // set to true if the operation must be saved, useful for critical operations
+    saveModel: error, // the operation will be saved if an error occurs
-    func: async ({ log, pause, services, step }) => {
+    func: async ({ log, output, pause, services, step }) => {
       log({ message: 'open' }) // log messages at any point pause(100) // pause execution for a number of milliseconds await step({ // execute a step...